7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 - Consistent effort, even when things aren’t perfect

 People with a growth-oriented mindset are not free from struggle.
-They still:

 - Fail